rohammaiti/HACKATHON/README.md

 These functions work together to handle the encoding and decoding operations based on the user's mode selection and input values.

 In this program, there is a single key option.
 The user is prompted to enter a private key, which is used for both encoding and decoding operations.
 The key is a string that can be of any length, and it is used to perform calculations on the characters of the message for encoding and decoding.
 The key is applied in a cyclic manner, repeating its characters if the message is longer than the key.

+This project was jointly develpoed by me and my team member Sneha Khan.
+Relevant help was taken from Google while building this application.
+Some websites that we reffered are Geeks For Geeks, W3 Schools etc.